EigenLayer (EIGEN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 EigenLayer Price Prediction for 2025–2050

-According to your EigenLayer price prediction, the value of EIGEN is expected to change by 238.64%, reaching a price of 3.3480USD by 2050.
+According to your EigenLayer price prediction, the value of EIGEN is expected to change by 238.64%, reaching a price of 2.9200USD by 2050.

 Short Term EigenLayer Price Prediction For Today, Tomorrow, This Week, and 30 Days